retsyx/amity/README.md

 - Raspberry Pi power adapter - $10
 - A remote - free if you already have a [supported remote](doc/supported-remotes.md) and don't mind losing features like voice commands.
 Otherwise, ~$20 - $60.
 - HDMI cable - $6
-- Amity board - ~$16.
+- [Amity Fin](hw/README.md) - ~$16.
 Boards need to be ordered directly from a PCB manufacturer.
 PCB manufacturers typically have minimum order counts of a few boards.
 When ordering 5 boards, the cost per board is ~$16.
 With larger orders, the cost per board decreases substantially.
-- Some Dupont (2.54mm) connector wires - $6

-The total cost can be less than $50, if using a stripped HDMI cable, or up to ~$65 with a low volume manufactured Amity board.
+The total cost can be less than $50, if using a stripped HDMI cable, or up to ~$65 with a low volume manufactured Amity Fin.

 ## Caveats